Noxsios/cv/cv.typ

   br: [2022 --- Present],
 ),
 events: (
-  [Architected and implemented core features, refactored legacy code, mentored new developers, engineering technical lead on #link("https://zarf.dev")[Zarf]: a tool to package cloud native applications and deployments, delivering DevSecOps to air gap environments.], [Created company's first AI web app deployed to DoD customers.]
+  [Architected and implemented core features, refactored legacy code, mentored new developers, engineering technical lead on #link("https://docs.zarf.dev")[Zarf]: a tool to package cloud native applications and deployments, delivering DevSecOps to air gap environments.], [Won multiple company-wide hackathons, including one that resulted in Defense Unicorns first AI web application deployed to a DoD customer.], ))
-))

 #pe(